jlevy/lft/lft.md

 [^bridging]: Aviv Ovadya, “Bridging-based ranking” and related work on bridging
     recommender systems.
     https://www.belfercenter.org/publication/bridging-based-ranking

-[^vibecoding]: “Vibe coding” is an informal term for writing code using natural language
-    instructions and LLMs, as opposed to traditional programming.

 [^sociotech]: The concept of socio-technical systems was developed by Eric Trist and
     Fred Emery at the Tavistock Institute in the 1960s, emphasizing the interdependence